Recessed Lighting Installation

 Thinking about recessed lighting in Los Angeles?

-Farashi Electric installs, replaces, and troubleshoots recessed lights with practical planning and clean finish— layout that feels even, trims that sit flush, and dimmer compatibility checked to avoid flicker or buzzing.
-Retrofit upgrades available when your existing cans are a good fit.
+Farashi Electric installs, replaces, and troubleshoots recessed lighting systems with practical planning and a clean, professional finish—layouts that feel evenly distributed, trims that sit flush with the ceiling, and dimmer compatibility properly checked to prevent flickering or buzzing.

-Before installation, we focus on three practical decisions.
+Before installation, we focus on three practical decisions that directly affect how your recessed lighting will look and perform long-term.

 1) Placement and spacing